keyboardio/Kaleidoscope/docs/layers.md

 ### Shifted layers

 There are many great examples for shifted layers, such as a symbols layer.
-Lets say we have a number of often used symbols which we want easy access to, preferably near the home row.
+Let's say we have a number of often used symbols which we want easy access to, preferably near the home row.
 For example, the various parentheses, brackets and the like are often used in programming.
 Having them on the home row is